yalelibrary/yul-dc-camerata/README.md

 cam deploy-solr $CLUSTER_NAME
 ```

-These servers have significant persistent state; an existing cluster will not usually need these re-deployed.
-More info about how to safely take down, restart, or update these servers to come.
+These servers have significant persistent state.
+They need to be stopped before re-deploying.

 ### Deploy the Yale stack

 ```
+cam deploy-blacklight $CLUSTER_NAME
+cam deploy-images $CLUSTER_NAME
+cam deploy-intensive-worker $CLUSTER_NAME
+cam deploy-worker $CLUSTER_NAME
-cam deploy-main $CLUSTER_NAME
+cam deploy-mgmt $CLUSTER_NAME
 ```

-This command deploys the rest of the Yale stack to the named cluster.
-This includes the management and blacklight Rails apps and the IIIF image and manifest servers.
+These commands deploy the rest of the Yale stack to the named cluster.
+This includes the management and blacklight Rails apps, the delayed job workers, and the IIIF image servers.

 ### Configure a load balancer